BMW 3 Series: Third generation (E36; 1990)

 The E36 was sold in the following body styles: sedan, coupé, convertible, wagon (marketed as "Touring"), and hatchback (marketed as "3 Series Compact").
-The Compact model, which was smaller than the traditional 4-door sedan version, was powered by the BMW's four-cylinder engines developed during the 1990s.
+The Compact model, which was shorter than the three-box versions, was powered by the BMW's four-cylinder engines developed during the 1990s.

 The E36 was the first 3 Series to be offered in a hatchback body style.
 It was also the first 3 Series to be available with a 6-speed manual transmission (in the 1996 M3), a 5-speed automatic transmission, and a four-cylinder diesel engine.
 The multi-link rear suspension was also a significant upgrade compared with previous generations of the 3 Series.

 The M3 model is powered by the S50 and S52 straight-six engines.
 It was sold in coupé, sedan and convertible body styles.

 The BMW Z3 roadster and coupe models were based on the E36 platform.

 Fourth generation (E46; 1997)

 The E46 was sold in the following body styles: sedan, coupé, convertible, wagon (marketed as "Touring"), and hatchback (marketed as "3 Series Compact").

-The E46 generation introduced various electronic features to the 3 Series, including satellite navigation, electronic brake-force distribution, rain-sensing wipers and LED tail-lights.
+The E46 generation introduced various electronic features to the 3 Series, including satellite navigation, electronic brake-force display, ASC/DSC, rain-sensing wipers, LED tail-lights, and Xenon headlights.
 All-wheel drive, last available in the E30 3 Series, was reintroduced for the E46.
 It was available for the 325xi and 330xi sedan/wagon models.
-The E46 was the first 3 Series to be available with an engine using variable valve lift ("valvetronic").
+The E46 generation came with the M52TU/M54 engines with dual Vanos (variable valve timing) and came with a GM 5 speed Automatic (5L40E), ZF 5 speed Manual (S5-31), Getrag 5 speed Manual (S5D-250G), ZF 6 speed Manual (GS6-37BZ/DZ), and ZF 6-speed Automatic Manual (SMG) (GS6S37BZ).

 The M3 version of the E46 was powered by the S54 straight-six engine and was available in coupé and convertible body styles (other than that, it was powered with the M52 or M54 in non-M3 cars).
 The transmissions available were a 6-speed manual or the 6-speed "SMG-II" sequential manual gearbox.

 Fifth generation (E90/E91/E92/E93; 2004)

-The fifth generation 3 Series was produced in the sedan, wagon, coupé and cabriolet body styles.
+The fifth generation 3 Series was produced in the sedan, wagon (marketed as "Touring"), coupé and cabriolet body styles.
 Due to the separate model codes for each body style, the term "E9X" is sometimes used to describe this generation of the 3 Series.

 In 2006, the 335i became the first 3 Series model to be sold with a turbocharged gasoline engine.
 The E90 also saw the introduction of run-flat tires to the 3 Series range.
 Consequently, cars with run flats are not equipped with spare tires.

 The E90/E92/E93 M3 was powered by the BMW S65 V8 engine.
 It was released in 2007 and was produced in sedan, coupe, and cabriolet body styles.

-Production of the fifth-generation BMW 3 Series ended in 2013.
+Production of the fifth-generation BMW 3 Series ended in 2012.